The Best Alternatives To Lending Club Personal & Business Loans

-Honorable mentions: Kiva U.S. (read our review) is a micro-crowdfunder that offers small business loans with 0% interest, even to aspiring entrepreneurs whose businesses are still in the “idea” stage.
+Honorable mentions: Kiva U.S. is a micro-crowdfunder that offers small business loans with 0% interest, even to aspiring entrepreneurs whose businesses are still in the “idea” stage.
 Learn more about this crowdfunder in our Kiva Review.
 In a similar vein, there are many crowdfunding platforms available that offer rewards, debt, equity, or charity crowdfunding for startup businesses.
 There are also some traditional business lenders that offer financing for startups, such as National Business Capital.

 The Best Business Loan Alternatives For Established Businesses